Clermont Gaelic Football Club: History

+In 2014, the club took part in the 2014 European Championship finals in Maastricht.
 Clermont were drawn in Group B of the Intermediate/Junior qualifying groups alongside Amsterdam B, Rennes, Düsseldorf and Rovigo.
-The team came up against familiar foes Rennes in the first match and a dominant first half display ensured a first ever European victory for the Bougnats.
-The next opponents were a very heavily Irish-influenced Düsseldorf side.
-Clermont put in a very strong performance against the predominantly Irish side and secured a relatively easy victory in the second group match.
+The team faced Rennes in the first match and a dominant first half display ensured a first ever European victory for the Bougnats.
+In the second match, Clermont were defeated by Düsseldorf.
+Ultimately the team earned a third-place finish in the European Intermediate Championship in their first ever appearance at a European event.